 To officially withdraw from a class, or make any changes in registration, student requests must be presented in writing--appropriately signed and dated by the professor as well as athletic coach (if applicable).
-A Class Add/Drop Form must be obtained from the Registrar's Office or downloaded from the college's website: www.ecollege.edu
+A Class Add/Drop Form must be obtained from the Registrar's Office or downloaded from the college's website: www.ecollege.edu or Populi Shared Files.

-Students who fail to officially withdraw from a class by the date published on the Ecclesia College official academic calendar will be subject to a final grade of "F".
+Students who fail to officially withdraw from a class by the date published on the Ecclesia College official academic calendar may be subject to a final grade of "F".